yft22/sec-gate-oidc/libs/pcscd-client/README.md

   * secIdx: sector index.
 Use with NFC-type2 but not with MiFare
   * blkIdx: block index.
 Note that with Mifare/classic sector/page is equivalent to blocIdx/4.
   * dataBut: the buffer to write
   * dataLen: the length to write.
 Depending on your scard/token length as contrains.
 With Mifare/classic you should write full block len=0x10,0x20,x30 and should not break page/sector boundary.
-Do not forget that your may write by block, but then authentication is by sector/page.
+Do not forget that you may write by block, but then authentication is by sector/page.
-  * key: key handle to be use for operation authentication.
+  * key: key handle to be used for operation authentication.

 * **pcscReadBlock**: read bloc on scard/token.
-  * uuid: is used only for debug purpose.
+  * uuid: is used only for debug purposes.
   * secIdx: sector index.
 Use with NFC-type2 but not with MiFare
   * blkIdx: block index.
   * dataBut: buffer address where to place result
   * dataLen: input dataBuf size, return amount of effective data read.
-  * key: key handle to be use for operation authentication.
+  * key: key handle to be used for operation authentication.

 * **pcsWriteTrailer**: write a bloc on scard/token.
-  * uuid: is used only for debug purpose.
+  * uuid: is used only for debug purposes.
   * secIdx: sector index.
 Use with NFC-type2 but not with MiFare
   * blkIdx: block index.
 Block index should match last bloc of a given page/sector.
-  * key: key handle to be use for operation authentication.
+  * key: key handle to be used for operation authentication.
   * trailer: trailer handle as created from pcscNewKey api.